-Since 2010, they’ve entertained audiences across Toronto and internationally with their music, performance art, and circus-burlesque, including at the Toronto International Burlesque Festival, Pride Toronto, the Royal Ontario Museum, and Nuit Blanche.
+Since 2010, they’ve entertained audiences across Toronto and internationally with music, performance art, and circus-burlesque, including at the Toronto International Burlesque Festival, World Pride, the Royal Ontario Museum, and Nuit Blanche.

 Since 2012, they have been working on a solo musical project, composing original songs accompanied by the use of a loop pedal, and performing at select events around Toronto.